alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Terraform Plan
 - Preview changes to infrastructure without applying them
 - Shows what changes will be made
+- `terraform plan -refresh-only` command is used in Terraform to update the state of your infrastructure in memory without making any actual changes to the infrastructure.

 ### Terraform Apply
 - Applies the changes to the infrastructure